 Position title: Faculty, Dissemination & Implementation Launchpad

 Dr. Quanbeck has a leadership role in dissemination and implementation at the University of Wisconsin – Madison.
-As a faculty member at the UW’s Clinical and Translational Science Award program, he consults with clinical researchers across campus to help them apply D & I concepts to extend the impact of their work.
-He has served on the grant review committee of CRAN—Collaborative Research on Addiction at NIH—a program that promotes collaboration among researchers at NIAAA, NIDA, and the National Cancer Institute.
+As a faculty member at the UW’s Clinical and Translational Science Award program, he consults with clinical researchers across campus to help them apply D&I concepts to extend the impact of their work.
+He is a standing member of the NIH Science of Implementation in Health and Healthcare study section.